Help Us Help You!

 Growth of members, leaders, and Chapters is a three-way chicken-and-egg situation.

-That’s why in the Membership Committee we work on all three.
-We should really call ourselves the Growth Committee!
+That’s why in the Membership Committee and the MAT (Membership Action Team) we work on all three.

 We have resources that are related to these goals, for our members, Chapters and leaders to use, and you can find them on our website.